w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate the use of styles to distinguish links, buttons, form labels and instructions, from regular text.
+* Demonstrate the use of styles to distinguish links, buttons, form labels and instructions, from plain text.
 Explain how people rely on font types, font sizes, spacing, and color to distinguish components.
 * Show examples of usable font sizes and explain how they support readability.
 Contrast previous examples with fonts that are not as easy to read.
 Emphasize that several user groups rely on customizable fonts to be able to read and understand content properly.
-* Show examples of different page layouts with and without adequate spacing.
+* Show examples of different page layouts with and without appropriate spacing.
 Explain how spacing allows for better readability of content and for better identification of the different parts of the user interface.

 #### Ideas to Assess Knowledge for Topic